 Hooper: I was very blessed to have gotten to know Kaycee’s dad and family from a competitive standpoint.
 But on the other hand, the values he instilled in Kaycee were the same values my dad instilled in me.

 Feild: It’s crazy.
 His dad and mine lived completely different lives, but what they valued in life was their family, their kids, and raising their kids right.
 When I first started rodeoing, me and Tilden, we’d go back and hang out with my dad.
 It was fun to tell rodeo stories from the past week and what bucking horses did.
-It was just a cool little circle of old boys.

 H&B: You two are professional rivals as well as friends.
 How does that work?